 - Difficulty falling asleep or staying asleep, restlessness at night, or unsatisfying sleep.

-Panic attackes are periods of intense fear or discomfort accompanied by physical symptoms such as a racing heartbeat or shortness of breath.
+Panic attacks are periods of intense fear or discomfort accompanied by physical symptoms such as a racing heartbeat or shortness of breath.
 These attacks often appear seemingly out of the blue.
-If you experience a recurrence of a panic attack or continues to obsess and worry over having another panic attack, you may be diagnosed with Panic Disorder.
+If you experience a recurrence of a panic attack or continue to obsess and worry over having another panic attack, you may be diagnosed with Panic Disorder.

 Symptoms of a panic attack include: